richanna/Identity-Events/draft-ietf-secevent-http-push.md

 * Removed enumeration of HTTP authentication methods.
 * Removed generally applicable guidance for HTTP, authorization tokens, and bearer tokens.
 * Elaborated on guidance for DoS protection via authn, and moved it to Security Considerations.
+* Removed redundant instruction to use `WWW-Authenticate` header.